mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 ![](../osha-300a-form-log-overlay.assets/5a0e5530ca37a481328742ab0d09ca4d.png)

-The OSHA recordable** cases**/incidents that have an onsite location noted being at this Employer Organization (or any cases/incidents with onsite locations marked as locations that are children of this parent employer organization), will be overlaid on the form log with all relevant counts of information.
+The OSHA recordable cases/incidents that have an onsite location noted being at this Employer Organization (or any cases/incidents with onsite locations marked as locations that are children of this parent employer organization), will be overlaid on the form log with all relevant counts of information.

 ![](../osha-300a-form-log-overlay.assets/c31824442d13a0d1cf248606070c8a86.png)